-NOTE: To change the enclosure mode, you must change the position of the enclosure mode switch before turning on power to the enclosure.
+NOTE: To change the enclosure mode, you must change the position of the enclosure mode switch before you power on the enclosure.
 Changing the position of the switch while the enclosure is on will not affect enclosure operation until the enclosure is rebooted.

-For a complete description of the roles of the primary and secondary EMMs, see "Operating Your Storage Enclosure "
+For a complete description of the roles of the primary and secondary EMMs, see "Operating Your Storage Enclosure" on page 21.

-Enclosure Failover When Two EMMs are Installed
+Enclosure Failover When Two EMMs Are Installed